Workout

 3. It promotes the removal of waste and toxins.

-While lactic acid builds in the muscles as you train, and improved blood flow, which happens during the pump phase, helps with the removal of such waste and other toxins.
-Thus, intense training sessions help by promoting a better cleaning of the muscles and body.
+While lactic acid builds up in the muscles as you train, improved blood flow, which happens during the pump phase, helps with the removal of such waste and other toxins.
+Thus, intense training sessions help promote better muscle and body cleansing.

 4. It helps with achieving better fitness and physical resilience.

-When done correctly, a muscle pump will help a person become fitter, better shaped, and more resilient from a physical point of view.
-Muscle pump is a good indicator that the training session or exercise did its job well, working out the muscle and improving the blood flow as it should.
-You just need to pay attention to avoid overdoing it.
+When done correctly, a muscle pump can help you become fitter, better shaped, and more physically resilient.
+A good muscle pump is a clear indicator that your training session or exercise was effective, working out the muscle and improving blood flow as it should.
+Just be careful not to overdo it.

 Cons